cdmugn/DataViz_Final_Project/updates.md

 4/18: beginning of class
 Fixed style table so it is grouped and made labels say what they are showing, and be bold, and be multiple lines, not just slashes between.

+4/18: after-class
+Fixed third map so it does not move and resize every time you change it.
+Worked a lot on color coding markers for style rating, I think I am close but it isn't working yet.